How they work: The Federal Housing Administration does not lend money. It insures mortgages.

 Who they're for: Most active-duty military and veterans qualify for Veterans Affairs mortgages.
 Many reservists and National Guard members are eligible.
 Spouses of military members who died while on active duty or as a result of a service-connected disability may also apply.

+Want to know more?
 Read up on VA loans.

 How they work: No down payment is required from qualified borrowers buying primary residences.
-The VA does not lend money but guarantees loans made by private lenders.
+The VA does not lend money, but guarantees loans made by private lenders.

 What's not as good: According to the VA, there isn't a cap on the amount you can borrow.
 "However, there are limits on the amount of liability VA can assume, which usually affects the amount of money an institution will lend you.
-The loan limits are the amount a qualified Veteran with full entitlement may be able to borrow without making a down payment.
+The loan limits are the amount a qualified veteran with full entitlement may be able to borrow without making a down payment.
 These loan limits vary by county, since the value of a house depends in part on its location."

 RATE SEARCH: Comparison shop for a VA loan today.